aregtech/areg-sdk/README.md

 ## Motivation[![](./docs/img/pin.svg)](#motivation)

-Traditionally, devices are connected clients to stream data to the cloud or fog servers for further processing.
+Traditionally, devices are connected to clients to stream data to the cloud or fog servers for further processing.
 <br><br><a href="/docs/img/mist-network.png"><img src="/docs/img/mist-network.png" alt="IoT-to-Cloud (Nebula) network" style="width:70%;height:70%"/></a><br><br>
-Since data is generated and collected at the edge of the network (mist network), it makes sense to change the role of connected Things and provide network accessible (_Public_) services directly on devices.
+Since data is generated and collected at the edge of the network (mist network), it makes sense to change the role of connected Things and provide network-accessible (_Public_) services directly on devices.
 This extends _Cloud_ to the extreme edge and it is a good foothold for robust solutions such as:
 * _Increase data privacy_, which is an important factor for sensitive data.
 * _Decrease data streaming_, which is a fundamental condition to optimize network communication.
 * Develop _autonomous, intelligent and self-aware devices_ by providing network services directly in the environment of data origin.